Luis off the mark

 Pepe sets a record

 2008 - Pepe Reina kept his fiftieth clean sheet in the League, in his 92nd game, to set a new club record as we beat Sunderland 3-0 at Anfield.
 Peter Crouch and Fernando Torres struck before Steven Gerrard converted a late penalty.
+On the same day, future red Nikola Sarić played for Denmark Under-17’s as they lost 3-0 to England in the Algarve Tournament.

 1989 - Nigel Spackman was sold to Queens Park Rangers for £500,000 after losing his place to Ronnie Whelan.
 He had made 63 first-team appearances without scoring, winning a League title medal in his one full season at Anfield.